Andrea Vera

-Andrea Carolina Vera Coral (born 10 April 1993) is an Ecuadorian footballer who plays as a goalkeeper for the Ecuador women's national team.
+Andrea Carolina Vera Coral (born 10 April 1993) is an Ecuadorian footballer who plays as a goalkeeper for the Deportivo Cali.

 Early life

 Vera was born and raised in Quito.

 College career

 In 2015, Vera moved to the United States.
 There, she has attended the Hutchinson Community College in Hutchinson, Kansas and the University of Rio Grande in Rio Grande, Ohio.

 Club career

 Vera has played for Universidad San Francisco in Ecuador and for FC Indiana in the US leagues United Women's Soccer and Women's Premier Soccer League Elite.
 In July 2020, she was signed by Spanish club UD Collerense to compete in the Segunda División Pro.

 International career

 Vera was part of the Ecuadorian squad for the 2015 FIFA Women's World Cup and the 2015 Pan American Games.